 Atos Origin - not subject to regulatory restrictions on their greenhouse gas emissions - has decided to implement a voluntary offsetting mechanism.
-In 2010, Atos Origin decided to offset all of its Datacenters, representing 117000 tons of carbon (2009 figure).
+In 2010, Atos Origin decided to offset all of its Datacenters.
 The project selected is a wind power project located in India and validated to the "Voluntary Carbon Standard".
 The partnership has been signed at the beginning of 2011 with the Carbon Neutral Company.